TerranceDavis1/Retail-Warehouse-Sales-POWER-BI-Project/README.md

     Creator - Divyesh Ardeshana

 ### Key Note
-To viewe in excel, make sure you have connected to the dashboard.
-Either download the dashboard or ensure that you're connected to the dashbaord.
+To view in excel, make sure you have connected to the dashboard.
+Either download the dashboard or ensure that you're connected to the dashbaord to do this.